racarrillo2/vancouver-property-value-prediction/docs/PRESENTATION.md

 **Contacto:** Rafael Carrillo — [LinkedIn](https://www.linkedin.com/in/rafael-carrillo-mirabal/?locale=en)

-> "Data talks, but a story sells.
-This is the story of Vancouver's real estate market, told through 1.5 million data points."
+> *"Data talks, but a story sells.
+This is the story of Vancouver's real estate market, told through 1.55 million data points."*

 ---